-(p) Cash and cash equivalents
+(o) Cash and cash equivalents

-Cash and cash equivalents includes cash in hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three months or less and bank overdrafts.
+Cash and cash equivalents include cash in hand, deposits held at call with banks, other short-term highly liquid investments with original maturities of three months or less and bank overdrafts.

-(q) Trade receivables
+(p) Trade receivables

 Trade receivables are amounts due from customers for products sold in the ordinary course of business.
 If collection is expected in one year or less (or in the normal operating cycle of the business if longer), they are classified as current assets.
 If not, they are presented as non-current assets.
 Trade receivables are recognised initially at fair value and subsequently measured at amortised cost using the effective interest method, less provision for impairment.
-For trade receivables, the Company applies the simplified approach for recognition of impairment allowance as provided in IFRS 9, which requires expected lifetime losses to be recognised on initial recognition of the receivables
+However, trade receivables that do not contain a significant financing component are measured at transaction price.
+For trade receivables, the Company applies the simplified approach for recognition of impairment allowance as provided in IFRS 9, which requires expected lifetime losses to be recognised on initial recognition of the receivables.

-(r) Creditors
+(q) Creditors